Wurrwurrwuy stone arrangements

 Australian National Heritage List on 9 August 2013.

 History

-During his epic circumnavigation of Australia in 1802–1803 Matthew Flinders found bamboo frameworks, lines of stone fireplaces, pieces of cloth and the stumps of trees cut down with metal axes, at a number of places along the coast of the Gulf of Carpentaria.
+During his circumnavigation of Australia in 1802–1803 Matthew Flinders found bamboo frameworks, lines of stone fireplaces, pieces of cloth and the stumps of trees cut down with metal axes, at a number of places along the coast of the Gulf of Carpentaria.
 He interpreted this as evidence of Chinese visits to this part of Australia.
 On 16 February 1803, he met a fleet of Macassan praus anchored in the waters off the English Company Islands group.
 It was here that he learnt from Pobassoo, the captain of the fleet, that Macassan praus came to the coast of northern Australia every year on the north-west monsoon winds to collect and dry trepang or bêche de mer which they then sold to the Chinese.